ragsby/KlearSpeechApp/README.md

 📖 **Guided Story Practice:** Read from a library of stories in multiple languages (English and Hindi) to practice maintaining a consistent and clear vocal pace.

-**motivational and personalized:** The app greets you by name and provides a new motivational quote every day to keep you inspired.
+**Motivational and Personalized:** The app greets you by name and provides a new motivational quote every day to keep you inspired.